 Next, communication with the Miniserver must be approved using the multiMATIC app, where the Miniserver should already be listed among the available devices.

 Select the Miniserver, and then add it to the list of trusted devices:

 The device should now be marked green in the Periphery tree of Loxone Config.

 You can then search for available inputs and outputs by clicking on the Find periphery button:

-Now the available inputs and outputs are listed in the Periphery tree and ready for use in programming:
+Now the available Inputs and Outputs are listed in the Periphery tree and ready for use in configuration:

 |Address||IP Address and Port of the Device||-|